Ph.D. Health Economics, Health Policy

 University of California, Berkeley School of Public Health, 2020

 Johns Hopkins Bloomberg School of Public Health, 2009

 University of Michigan, 2006

 I am a Postdoctoral Scholar in the Department of Medicine at the University of California San Francisco (2020-2022).
 My research focuses on health systems, health and development economics, and measurement.
-In particular, I examine access to and drivers of quality of care, including the role of disparities and patient and provider characteristics.
-I utilize the combination of field experiments, experimental research designs, and complex survey methods, such as standardized patients, to assess the effects and implications of scaling up health and education programs in low-resource settings and for marginalized populations.
+In particular, I examine patient, provider, and place characteristics that drive quality of care and care disparities.
+Methodologically, I utilize randomization, quasi-experiments, and complex surveys, such as simulated standardized patients, to assess the effects and implications of scaling up health programs in low-resource settings and for marginalized populations.

-I have 13 years of experience conducting research in large-scale economic, impact, and quality of health care evaluations and have worked in Africa, Asia, and Latin America with institutions including the Mexico National Institute of Public Health and the World Bank.
+I have 13+ years of experience conducting research in at-scale or multi-site economic, impact, and quality of healthcare evaluations and have worked with institutions such as the Mexico National Institute of Public Health and the World Bank.
 My research spans evaluating private provider networks and public sector service delivery in urban India, Kenya, South Africa, Nigeria, and Rwanda; social protection programs in Zimbabwe; COVID-19 response measures in U.S. state prisons; and health equity interventions in California.
-In previous roles, I have advised on digital health policy and research, domestically and internationally.
-This work has been sponsored by UN Foundation, Pfizer, Johnson & Johnson, Sesame Workshop, and other agencies.
+In previous roles, I have advised on integrating digital technologies to improve population health, domestically and internationally.
+This work has been sponsored by the United Nations Foundation, Pfizer, Johnson & Johnson, Sesame Workshop, and other agencies.